-We would also like to thank the oncology and radiation oncology patients who provided valuable help and feedback.
+We would also like to thank the oncology and radiation oncology patients and staff who provided valuable help and feedback.

-This document is copyrighted.
-Reproduction in whole or in part without express written permission from patienteducation@muhc.mcgill.ca is strictly prohibited. © copyright 27 May 2014, McGill University Health Centre.
+© copyright 12 September 2017, July 2015, August 2014, May 2014, McGill University Health Centre.
+3rd edition.
+Reproduction in whole or in part without express written permission of patienteducation@muhc.mcgill.ca is prohibited.